Arc (formerly Smart Fare)

 Agencies can also set different fare caps for seniors, youth, and low income individuals.

-Smart Fare is being rolled out region-wide in phases.
+Arc is being rolled out region-wide in phases.
 The test results will determine when the system is made available to a wider range of customers.
 With any new technology, testing is an important step that ensures the system works the way it’s meant to.

 The first group of riders to use Arc launched in fall 2021 as students at post-secondary institutions participating in U-Pass became the first eligible group to use the new system.